czbiohub/bam2fasta/paper/paper.md

 ### MapReduce: Reduce

 In the "Reduce" step, we combine all sequences for the same barcode.
 We accomplish this by concatenating strings of temporary FASTA file names for the same barcode, hence its memory consumption is less than it would be if appending to a Python `list` structure.
-These temporary `.fasta` files are iteratively split and then combined to one `.fasta` file per barcode by concatenating all the sequences obtained from different `.fasta` files, separated by a user-specified delimiter, by default `X` as it is not present in common biological alphabets such as DNA or protein alphabets.
+These temporary `.fasta` files are iteratively split and then combined to one `.fasta` file per barcode by concatenating all the sequences obtained from different `.fasta` files, separated by a user-specified delimiter.
+The default delimiter is `X` as it is not present in common biological alphabets such as DNA or protein alphabets.
 For each of the cell barcodes, if their number of UMIs passes the threshold given in flag `--min-umi-per-barcode`, they are considered a "valid" cell barcode.
 Using Python's `multiprocessing`, each cellular barcode's FASTAs containing different UMIs are combined into a fasta file with the cellular barcode and the concatenated read sequence, separated by the delimiter `X`, is written to a `.fasta` file.